MV Kungsholm (1965): Potential return to Sweden

 and scrap buyers inspected her in the following weeks.
 However, the city of Stockholm expressed a sudden interest in letting Lars Hallgren berth and preserve Mona Lisa there, first for use as a student accommodation ship and then for use a permanently berthed hotel and museum.
-These plans unfortunately fell through.
-The ship was instead purchased by a company in Oman to become a floating hotel.
+These plans ultimately fell through.

-Veronica - Floating Hotel
+Veronica - floating hotel

-After the failed attempt to return the ship to Sweden, she was bought by the Korean Daewoo company and moved to Duqm, Oman.Mona Lisa made her way from Germany to Piraeus, in September, 2010.
+After the failed attempt to return the ship to Sweden, she was bought by the Korean Daewoo company and moved to Duqm, Oman to become a floating hotel.Mona Lisa made her way from Germany to Piraeus, in September, 2010.
 Mona Lisa left Piraeus on October 11, bound for the Suez Canal and for use as an accommodation ship in Oman.
-She then arrived to Oman on October 26, 2010 where she was renamed Veronica, and spent the next three years until October 2013, as a luxury Floating Hotel in the wilayat of Duqm.
-She was then laid up for two years until sold to ship breakers in Alang, India in late 2015.
+She then arrived to Oman on October 26, 2010, where she was renamed Veronica, and spent the next three years until October 2013, as a luxury floating hotel in the wilayat of Duqm.
+She was then laid up for two years.

 Scrapping

-In November 2015 it was reported that although it was still hoped to take her back to Sweden as a hotel ship she had in fact been sold for scrap and was being towed by the tug Kamarina to the ship breaking yard of Alang.
-She arrived at Alang in November, after waiting for a high tide and permission to run aground, was scrapped in May 2016.
+In November 2015 it was reported that although it was still hoped to take her back to Sweden as a hotel ship she had in fact already been sold for scrap and was being towed by the tug Kamarina to the ship breaking yard in Alang, India.
+She arrived in Alang in November and, after waiting for a high tide and permission to run aground, was scrapped in May 2016.